 The bus banged every hole in the road.

-As a Kansas boy, Shaw loved the wind, and in those promising 1970’s days of short skirts, what wind did around women, especially Zella, aroused him—fantasies for boys.
-On weekends or in summer when hanging out at their Dry Creek hideaway, he’d hold his breath at the dip and flare of her dress in the breeze, enthralled by glimpses of those legs.
+As a Kansas boy, Shaw loved the wind, and in those promising 1970’s days of short skirts, what it did around women, especially Zella, aroused him—naughty images for boys.
+On weekends or in summer while sitting on the ledge at their Dry Creek hideaway, he’d hold his breath at the flare of her dress in the breeze, enthralled by glimpses of those legs.

-“Too bumpy,” said Shaw over the racket of the bus.
-“I’ll bring them to Dry Creek tomorrow.”
+“Can’t read.
+Too bumpy,” said Shaw over the racket of the bus.
+“I’ll bring them to Dry Creek, tomorrow.”

-What he wanted to say was: “Dogs aren’t pretty girls,” but he couldn’t.
+What he wanted to say was: Dogs aren’t pretty girls—but he couldn’t.

-Caleb Cranston’s half-ton Ford F 100, freshly painted the color of Gerber peas, nosed up behind the bus, sunlight glinting off the windshield.
-It honked and passed, blowing dust.
+Caleb Cranston’s half-ton Ford F 100, freshly painted the color of Gerber peas, nosed behind the bus, honked.
+Sunlight glinted off its windshield.
+It honked again and passed, blowing dust.

-“I done saved your smarty ass.
+“Bullshit.
+Weren’t for me, big Franks would’ve hit you so hard your kids be born dizzy.
 And don’t call me Zell.”
-She turned to face him.
+She faced him.
 “Damn, little buddy, your face is all swelled up.
 Your eye’s a mess.
 I should’ve jumped in sooner.”

 “Franks hates me,” said Shaw, thinking tits.
 “But I can’t figure why.”

 She rolled her eyes.
 “I keep telling you.
 Call me Zee, not Zell.
 Sounds like hell.
-Sure not Bittersweet.”
+Sure not Bittersweet.
+You don’t like your nickname, Penny Pence.
+If you call me, Bittersweet, I’ll call you, Penny.”
 She stuck her tongue against the inside of her cheek, aimed the crayon and hurled it toward the back of Mr. Kelp’s head.
 It fell short, dropped to the floor and began rolling back and forth to the sway of the bus.

 “Two.
 And three Snickers.
 I ain’t been to the drugstore to steal any.”